NexPlayer/Android-SDK/advanced.md

 This method gets the font size of timed text (TTML) in content.

-It corresponds to thetts:fontSizeattribute, and indicates how large timed text (TTML) should be displayed.
+It corresponds to the tts:fontSizeattribute, and indicates how large timed text (TTML) should be displayed.

 **Returns**